Explore the Epic

 Skellig Coast on the Wild Atlantic Way

-Located in the far west tip of the Iveragh Peninsula and stretching from Kells around to Castlecove, the region boasts the spectacular UNESCO World Heritage Early Christian site on Skellig Michael, rich cultural landscapes steeped in history, the Iveragh Gaeltacht where the Irish language is still spoken and the only Gold Tier Dark Sky Reserve in the Northern Hemisphere.
+Located on the western tip of the Iveragh Peninsula, the Skellig Coast stretches from Kells to Castlecove and features some of Ireland’s most remarkable sights.
+These include the UNESCO World Heritage Site of Skellig Michael, cultural landscapes rich with history, the Iveragh Gaeltacht where Irish is still spoken, and the only Gold Tier Dark Sky Reserve in the Northern Hemisphere.